-It makes me recall long summer holidays, the genuine food I used to eat on the beach, the waves of the sea.
-Sweet memories, my first summer loves, there I kissed a handsome suntanned lifeguard, my first kiss by the sea, the sky was starry every young girl’s romance.
-Actually, that was the first and the last kiss, because our ‘love’ lasted until my holiday came to an end!
+It reminds me of long summer holidays because it was an authentic food I used to eat on the beach while watching the waves of the Ligurian Sea.
+It elicits sweet memories of my first summer love a handsome suntanned lifeguard who I kissed on the beach.
+It was my first kiss by the sea under a starry sky, every young girl’s romance dream.
+However, it was the first and the last kiss because our “love” only lasted until my holiday came to an end.

-Let’s go back to present time: I must confess that I ate the best farinata ever with my husband, in Albenga, in a tiny restaurant called “da Puppo” in the historical center of the town.
-Apart from mine, of course!
+But back to the present.
+I must confess that, apart from mine, I ate the best farinata ever with my husband in a tiny restaurant called “da Puppo” in the historical center of the town of Albenga.

-According to me, it should be considered a source of carbs, so I usually combine a portion of farinata with proteins, from fish for instance (i like it very much), or some Parma ham, and an abundant serving of vegetables.
-When I am in Liguria, artichokes fit best, in my house some crispy green salad.
+In my opinion, it is a source of carbs, so I usually combine a portion of farinata with protein, from fish, for instance, which I like very much, or some Parma ham, along with an abundant serving of vegetables.
+When I am in Liguria, artichokes fit best; in my house, I pair it with a crisp green salad.

 Why is farinata good for you?

-- It is gluten-free, low glycemic index, rich in proteins and fibers: all good reasons to introduce farina in your diet;
+- It is a gluten-free, low-glycemic food, rich in protein and fiber, all good reasons to introduce farinata into your diet;

-- It is very fast to prepare; warm farina is delicious also the following day,
+- It is very fast to prepare; warm farinata is also delicious the following day,

 Rustic farinata with chickpea flour and rosemary

-2 twigs and 3 tsp of dry rosemary powder (you may also replace it with chives, paprika, or dry oregano)
+- Fresh chopped rosemary: 2 sprigs or 3 tsp of dried powdered rosemary (you may also replace it with chives, paprika, or dry oregano)

 - Salt and black pepper

-- In a mixing bowl, whisk together the flour, the water.
+- In a mixing bowl, whisk together the flour and the water;

-- Let it sit in the fridge for about 1 hour.
-The traditional recipe wants it to be refrigerated covered by cling film for 4-5 hours; the more it rests, the more the flour is soaked with water, and the better the taste is;
+- Let the dough sit in the fridge for about 1 hour.
+The traditional recipe calls for it to be refrigerated covered in plastic wrap for 4-5 hours; the more it rests, the more the flour is absorbed by the water, and the better it tastes;

-- Take it out of the fridge and remove the foam which has come to the surface with a perforated spoon, and stir evenly.
-This operation make the surface get gold brown;
+- Take it out of the fridge and remove the foam, which has come to the surface, with a slotted spoon, and stir it until combined.
+This step helps the surface get golden brown;

-- Add the finely chopped rosemary, salt and pepper to the batter of water and chickpea flour; stir well with a whisk until combined;
+- Add the finely chopped rosemary, salt and pepper to the batter; stir it well with a whisk until combined;

-- Farinata must be very thin, less than a centimeter (0,39 inch), so use two baking pans or have 2 batches.
+- Farinata must be very thin, less than a centimeter (0.39 inch), so use two baking pans or make 2 batches;

-- Put the baking pan into the oven for a couple of minutes,
+- Put the baking sheet into the oven for a couple of minutes to warm it up;

-- Then pour the mixture slowly into the pan, place it into the lowest rank of the oven and bake for 5 minutes, then place the pans onto the upper part and bake for other 5 minutes in, so the surface will get golden and crispy.
+- Then pour the mixture slowly into the pan, place it on the middle rack and bake for 10 minutes.
+Then place the pan on the upper rack and bake it for another 5 minutes so the surface gets golden and crispy.

-- Drizzle pepper and coarsely chopped rosemary on the top; you may season it with a thinly sliced onion to your taste.
+- Sprinkle pepper and coarsely chopped rosemary on the top; you may also season it with a thinly sliced onion to your taste.

 Can you replace chickpea with wheat flour?

 Definitely yes.
 It’s called “white farinata” and it is quite common around Italy.
 It is crispier and thinner than the traditional farinata.
-The method is the same, and do not forget to season it with pepper too!
+The method is the same, but remember not to forget to season it with pepper.